A platform by and for long-term investors

 - Accelerating development of emerging economies.

-The IIR’s Board is composed of its sixteen founding and strategic members, who are: ATP (Denmark), Banque Publique d’Investissement (BPI, France), British Columbia Investment Management Corporation (BCI, Canada), Caisse de dépôt et placement du Québec (CDPQ, Canada), California State Teachers’ Retirement System (CalSTRS), Canada Pension Plan Investment Board (CPPIB), China Investment Corporation (CIC), First State Super (Australia), Future Fund (Australia), GIC (Singapore), Hong Kong Monetary Authority, Ontario Teachers’ Pension Plan (OTPP, Canada), PGGM (Netherlands), QIC (Australia), Russian Direct Investment Fund, Temasek (Singapore) and IIR’s Founder and CEO Christian Racicot.
+The voting members (and not-for-profit owners) of the IIR represented on the board are: ATP (Denmark), British Columbia Investment Management Corporation (BCI), Banque Publique d’Investissement (France), California State Teachers’ Retirement System (CalSTRS), Caisse de dépôt et placement du Québec (CDPQ), Canada Pension Plan Investment Board (CPPIB), China Investment Corporation (CIC), First State Super (Australia), Future Fund (Australia), GIC (Singapore), Hong Kong Monetary Authority, Ontario Teachers’ Pension Plan (OTPP, Canada), PGGM (Netherlands), QIC (Australia), Russian Direct Investment Fund, Temasek (Singapore), The Wellcome Trust (UK) and Christian Racicot as IIR’s Founder and CEO.